-Aortic stenosis is a disease in which the aortic valve leaflets become stiff, calcified and less “pliant”.
+Aortic stenosis is a disease in which the aortic valve leaflets become stiff, calcified and less “pliant.”
 This makes it more difficult for the left ventricle (the main pumping chamber of the heart) to eject blood.
-Consequently the heart muscle tries to adapt during which pressure rises within the ventricle.
-Ultimately, and usually after a long latency period, patients may develop chest discomfort or shortness of breath with exertion or may get lightheaded or even pass out.
+Consequently, the heart muscle tries to adapt during which pressure rises within the ventricle.
+Ultimately and usually after a long latency period, patients may develop chest discomfort or shortness of breath with exertion or may get lightheaded or even pass out.

 Aortic stenosis is generally a disease of the elderly.
 Patients typically develop symptoms in their late seventies or eighties.
-Occasionally, patients will present earlier; these patients often have a congenitally abnormal valve (bicuspid or 2 leaflet valve, rather than the usual 3 leaflets).
+Occasionally patients will present earlier; these patients often have a congenitally abnormal valve (bicuspid or 2-leaflet valve rather than the usual 3 leaflets).
 However, the vast majority of patients with this disease are elderly.
 There is no medical treatment for this condition nor any medicines that make the valve leaflet open more freely.
 There are also no medicines that have been shown to reliably slow the progression of the disease.